designstem/projects/algorithms/index.md

 ---

+| section: FINAL
 | 1 1
 | 2 3
 | 2 3
-| 2 3
-| 2 3
-| 2 3
 | 4 4
+| 5 5

 ## Are you ready to become an Algorist yourself?

 -

-Your final task is to create an algorithm for the ‘hardware’ that you started this scenario with: paper and scissors!
+Your final task is to create an algorithm for the "hardware" that you started this scenario with: paper and scissors!

+Try to create a different algorithm from the one we started with.
+Experiment with different folds and cuts.
+Don't be afraid to make a "mistake", there is no mistakes here, just different algorithms.

 -